iJesusApm/reportapp/README.md

 ### Project Structure

 From src:
 - assets/: all the resources has been used in the app, like images, icon or fonts.
 - components/: reusable components used across different screens.
-- containers/: screen components that render the UI and handle user interaction.
 - navigation/: the app's navigation components and configuration.
-- styles/: color, typography and other styles.
+- screens/: screen components that render the UI and handle user interaction.
 - App.tsx: the main entry point of the app.